-Rationale: The VAEHA includes the right to request to be moved up in line while waiting to vote, and election administrators would benefit from additional guidance on educating voters about this right and how to accommodate voters who request to vote up in line.
+Rationale: The VAEHA includes the right to request to be moved up in line while waiting to vote, and election administrators would benefit from additional guidance on educating voters about this right and how to accommodate voters who request to move up in line.

-Line 384: In MOST [some] states there are other relevant state laws, RULES, OR POLICIES for accessible forms, information and online materials THAT REFERENCE WCAC 2.0 REQUIREMENTS.
+Line 384: In MOST [some] states there are other relevant state laws, RULES, OR POLICIES for accessible forms, information and online materials THAT REFERENCE WCAG 2.0 REQUIREMENTS.

-Rationale: Line 367 statement is revised to reflect that most states have some legal requirement in place for ICT accessibility that references Section 508 (which incorporates WCAG) or directly references WCAG.
-Level Access provides a summary of which state has these requirements, https://www.levelaccess.com/accessibility-regulations/state-local-laws/
+Rationale: The statement is revised to reflect that most states have some legal requirement in place for information and communications technologies' accessibility that references Section 508 (which incorporates WCAG) or directly references WCAG.
+Level Access provides a summary of which states have these requirements.

-Line 389: To help state and local election offices meet federal requirements, federal ENTITIES WITH EXPERTISE [agencies and organizations specializing] in DISABILITY, accessibility, AND ASSISTIVE TECHNOLOGY AND THOSE RESPONSIBLE FOR ENFORCEMENT OR IMPLEMENTATION OF VOTING LEGAL REQUIREMENTS SHOULD [could]:
+Lines 389-390: To help state and local election offices meet federal requirements, federal ENTITIES WITH EXPERTISE [agencies and organizations specializing] in DISABILITY, accessibility, AND ASSISTIVE TECHNOLOGY AND THOSE RESPONSIBLE FOR ENFORCEMENT OR IMPLEMENTATION OF VOTING LEGAL REQUIREMENTS SHOULD [could]:

-Line 392: Create repositories of guidance and open-source tools for monitoring compliance with applicable LAWS, RULES, POLICIES, COURT DECISIONS AND OTHER guidelines [and] that WILL help election official determine if ACCESSIBILITY requirements are met.
+Lines 393-394: Create repositories of guidance and open-source tools for monitoring compliance with applicable LAWS, RULES, POLICIES, COURT DECISIONS, AND OTHER guidelines [and] that WILL help election officials determine if ACCESSIBILITY requirements are met.

-Rationale: Line 389 edit broadens federal entities who should be involved and specifically includes those agencies with responsibility for enforcement or implementation of voting requirements.
-Line 392 edit clarifies that guidance should cover the continuum of legal requirements is more than just statutes.
+Rationale: The edit of lines 389-390 broadens federal entities who should be involved and specifically includes those agencies with responsibility for enforcement or implementation of voting requirements.
+Edits of lines 393-394 clarify that guidance should cover the continuum of legal requirements and is more than just statutes.

-Line 488: Importantly, all methods of voting (IN PERSON AND REMOTE) AND ALL PARTS OF THE VOTING PROCESS (MARKING, VERIFYING AND CASTING A BALLOT) must be accessible; it is not sufficient to provide only one accessible method OR ONLY PARTIAL ACCESSIBILITY OF THE THREE PART VOTING PROCESS.
+Lines 488-489: Importantly, all methods of voting (IN PERSON AND REMOTE) AND ALL PARTS OF THE VOTING PROCESS (MARKING, VERIFYING, AND CASTING A BALLOT) must be accessible; it is not sufficient to provide only one accessible method OR ONLY PARTIAL ACCESSIBILITY OF THE THREE PART VOTING PROCESS.

-Rationale: Line 488 edits clarify that not only to both in-person and remote voting options need to be accessible but all three parts of a voter marking, verifying and casting a ballot must also be accessible for both in-person and remote voting option.
-Historically, the need for accessible verification and casting has been misunderstood must be emphasized to ensure it does not continue to be ignored.
+Rationale: These edits clarify that not only both in person and remote voting options need to be accessible, but all three parts of a voter marking, verifying, and casting a ballot must also be accessible for both the in person and remote voting option.
+Historically, the need for accessible verification and casting has been misunderstood and must be emphasized to ensure it does not continue to be ignored.

-Line 500: How to VOTE [cast their ballot] in-person.
+Lines 500-505: How to VOTE [cast their ballot] in person.
 Voters WITH DISABILITIES MUST [should] have the SAME optionS to VOTE [cast their ballot] AS VOTERS WITHOUT DISABILITIES.
-IF HAND-MARKED PAPER BALLOTS AND [to cast their ballot using paper or] using an accessible voting machine ARE OPTIONS, THEY SHOULD BE AVAILABLE FOR USE BY ALL VOTERS.
-Both options should have accessibility features available RECOGNIZING THAT THE RANGE OF ACCESS FEATURES POSSIBLE FOR HAND-MARKED PAPER BALLOTS IS LIMITED such as [but not limited to] magnification devices for paper, physical accessibility AND ADJUSTABLE HEIGHT voting [system] stations. [for voters with mobility disabilities, and adjustable heights for voting system stations] As discussed earlier, VVSG 2.0 has a comprehensive list of accessibility requirements, in particular, for accessible voting machines and ballot scanners.
-AT LEAST ONE ELECTRONIC INTERFACE VOTING SYSTEM MUST BE AVAILABLE FOR IN-PERSON VOTING THAT PROVIDES ACCESSIBLE BALLOT MARKING, VERIFICATION AND CASTING.
+IF HAND-MARKED PAPER BALLOTS AND [using paper or] using an accessible voting machine ARE OPTIONS, THEY SHOULD BE AVAILABLE FOR USE BY ALL VOTERS.
+Both options should have accessibility features AVAILABLE RECOGNIZING THAT THE RANGE OF ACCESS FEATURES POSSIBLE FOR HAND-MARKED PAPER BALLOTS IS LIMITED such as [but not limited to] magnification devices for paper, physical accessibility, AND ADJUSTABLE HEIGHT for voting [system] stations. [for voters with mobility disabilities, and adjustable heights for voting system stations] As discussed earlier, VVSG 2.0 has a comprehensive list of accessibility requirements, in particular, for accessible voting machines and ballot scanners.
+AT LEAST ONE ELECTRONIC INTERFACE VOTING SYSTEM MUST BE AVAILABLE FOR IN PERSON VOTING THAT MEETS THE VVSG 2.0 ACCESS REQUIREMENTS.
+OFTEN MORE THAN ONE ELETRONIC INTERFACE VOTING SYSTEM SHOULD BE PROVIDED, BASED ON PRECINCT VOLUME.